 - You set up an insurance policy.

 - You specify that the policy is held in trust.
 If you don’t, the money from the insurance pay-out is counted as part of your estate and subject to Inheritance Tax.

 Estate and tax planning can be complicated, so it’s well worth getting advice to help you make the right decisions for your situation.
-Find out how to choose a financial adviser.

 If you’re thinking of using life insurance to pay an Inheritance Tax bill, there are two types of policy that you can take out:

 1. Whole of life policy